-What’s lacking for many of these teams is the number of employees who are minorities, especially when it comes to procurement services and suppliers, which in turn leads to less money and support going to the diverse range of the people and businesses who make up the communities sports teams are located in.
-And Rev. Jesse Jackson Sr. has something to say about it.
+Sports teams are loved by millions of Americans, and each team has a significant impact on the communities they are located in.
+What’s lacking for many of these teams is the number of employees who are minorities.
+This is especially true when it comes to procurement services and supplier contracts.
+As a result, this leads to less money and support going to the diverse people and businesses that make up the communities where sports teams are located.
+Rev. Jesse Jackson Sr. had something to say about it.